Gimik: Plot

 Dianne (Judy Ann Santos), is an only child of a very modern couple, a young socialite.
 Ricky (Rico Yan), a son of rich doctors, the boy-next-door and is the object of Dianne's fancy.
 He was a medical student but changed his course to Business Administration afterwards.
 Gina (G. Toengi), is the older sister of Carlo (Patrick Garcia) the best friend of Toffee (Kristopher Peralta).
 Gina is a Textiling Major.
 Their parents are in the States and they live with their grandmother.
 Joey (Marvin Agustin), tactless and as such is suffering from the Middle Child Syndrome.
 He is a Computer Science Major.
 Jigs (Diego Castro), an asthmatic teenager with an over-protective mother.
 Gary (Diether Ocampo), dropped out from school because he enjoys working, he is a product of a broken family.
 Melanie (Mylene Dizon), a working student in a video shop.
 She moved from the province to study Nursing through a scholarship.
 She is a boarder in Kakai's (Kaye Abad) house.
 She and Andi (Andrea Blaesi) are inseparable and are in the age of experimenting.
 Ese (Jolina Magdangal), a fine arts student, bubbly and the colorful one and Brian (Bojo Molina), a medical student whose mother has animosity to Melanie as his girlfriend.
 Dianne and Gina are best friends as well as Ricky and Gary whose love stories are intertwined.
 Ese and Joey's love hate relationship, Melanie and Brian's thorny relationship add spices in the entire series.

 Development

-The teen-oriented show consisted mostly Talent Center artists (now ABS-CBN's Star Magic).
+The teen-oriented show consisted mostly Talent Center artists (now ABS-CBN Corporation's Star Magic).
 It became the launching pad for the careers of the most successful young stars of their generation in the mid-1990s including Judy Ann Santos, Rico Yan, Jolina Magdangal, Diether Ocampo, Marvin Agustin, Patrick Garcia, Mylene Dizon, Kaye Abad, Diego Castro and G Toengi.
-The series was originally created as part of ABS-CBN Corporation's 50th anniversary.
+The series was originally created as part of 50th anniversary of ABS-CBN as a media company.